SAS-Innovate-2025/SAS-Viya-Workbench-and-VS-Code/SAS Viya Workbench + Visual Studio Code: A Dynamic Duo for Data Science.md

 Follow instructor's directions to get access to SAS Viya Workbench.

-## Demo only - Creating a new workbench
+## !!!
+Demo Only - Creating a new workbench

 In SAS Viya Workbench's welcome screen, click on **New workbench**: